 - Our facility is furnished with 17 beds

 The vast majority of physicians who treat hematologic disorders and perform bone marrow transplants at Sheba are leading experts in their field, including oncologists, hematologists, and radiation oncologists.
 Our top-tier specialists evaluate each individual’s condition to provide personalized and optimized treatment.

 We perform several types of bone marrow transplants, which are classified primarily by the source of the donor marrow (from the patient’s own stem cells or from a suitable family member’s tissue).
 In the event that no genetically suitable donor exists, Sheba is a member of the National Marrow Donor Program, and we may use stem cells from this data bank.

 To facilitate the identification of a perfect donor match, we utilize a leading-edge HLA laboratory and our molecular laboratory.
 Our team uses ultra-modern techniques and technologies, such as quantitative PCR, bone marrow biopsies, cytogenetic profiles, and FISH.

 Our dedicated Pediatric Hemato-Oncology Department features four private procedure rooms that are outfitted with high-tech infection controls, such as HEPA air filtration.

 Compassionate & Holistic Care

 At Sheba, we believe in taking care of the whole body to promote healing.
 Our multidisciplinary team pays attention to each patient’s psychological, intellectual, and social needs, in addition to treating the physical disease.
-To help reduce the stress caused by coping with cancer and being hospitalized, we assign a personal coordinator from our International Medical Tourism Division to assist with every detail of a patient’s stay at Sheba.
+To help reduce the stress caused by coping with cancer and being hospitalized, we assign a personal coordinator from our Global Patient Services team to assist with every detail of a patient’s stay at Sheba.